-Once you have downloaded the plugin, on the checkout page you will be given a link to download the plugin zip file.
+Once you have downloaded the plugin, you will be given a link to download the plugin zip file on the checkout page.

-Once you have downloaded the zip file it’s time to install the plugin on your WooCommerce store.
+When you’ve downloaded the zip file, it’s time to install the plugin on your WooCommerce store.

-Once the above steps are complete you will notice that from your WooCommerce Dashboard you will be able to click on WooCommerce Google Analytics Integration Settings as shown in the below screenshot.
+Once the above steps are complete, you’ll notice that from your WooCommerce Dashboard you will be able to click on WooCommerce Google Analytics Integration Settings, as shown in the below screenshot.